dequis/derpnote/README.md

 Usage
 -------------

-Type /derp to get a derp note. /derp <nick> to give to someone else.
+Type /derp to get a derp note. /derp NICK to give to someone else.
+Instructions inside.